 Patio doors function as the gateway between your indoor living room and your outdoor space.
 Closed, the patio doors can illuminate the interior with natural light and capture a beautiful view of the outdoors.
 Open, you can bring the outside indoors or retreat to the patio to relax in the cool breeze of a summer night.
 Patio doors can even enhance the look and feel of your home.

-So if your patio doors are outdated — from sliding doors that stick to glass that is more opaque than transparent — it might be time to start exploring the variety of options that are available and upgrade to new patio doors that will bring a modern aesthetic to your home.
+So if your patio doors are outdated — from sliding doors that stick to glass that is more opaque than transparent — it might be time to start exploring the variety of door styles, features and options that are available and upgrade to new patio doors that will bring a modern aesthetic to your home.

 Hinged Patio Doors